andrewralea/SeniorProject/README.md

 > * _gqrx is a GUI used mainly for demodulation and audio playback, useful for troubleshooting your SDR.
 Seemingly, the librtlsdr library found at https://github.com/librtlsdr/librtlsdr is all that is needed for this project, but this was not tested.
 Getting the full GUI and its dependencies (one being librtlsdr) is reccomended_

 ## Hardware Requirements
-The software defined radio dongle in use is the RTL-SDR v3:
+The software defined radio dongle in use is the RTL-SDR v3 (2 are needed):

 > https://www.rtl-sdr.com/rtl-sdr-blog-v-3-dongles-user-guide/